yeselthangarita2017/SQL_Citi_Bike_Dashboard/README.md

 ### Insight 3

 Marketing: Pershing Square North is the popular starting and ending station for males, while W 21 St & 6 Ave is the popular starting station, and E 17 St & Broadway is the popular ending station for females.
 Millennials rode the bicycles the most.

-These insights are about historical trips' data from April 12, 2017, to September 20, 2018, and real-time stations' data from January 26, 2023, to the present.

 It is a small visualization/tool to facilitate the decision-making process and experience of tourists and employees in NYC, which could be integrated into the NYC Citi Bike app or Lyft app to support internal business, operation, and marketing systems.